bepcyc/wearable_data_cleaning/CodeBook.md

 ##Main information

+###Format
+File has a csv/tsv format with header and a **space** character used as a delimiter.
+Data is not quoted.
+First column uses integers as values.
+Second column uses letters in uppercase and underscores for values.
+All other columns have `floating point` values.

+###Header
-To prevent reading problems all of the columns have the same simple naming format: **word1_word2_word3**
+To prevent automated reading problems all of the columns have the same simple naming format: **word1_word2_word3_..wordN**

 ##Subject
 - column name: **subject_id**